 Thanks to location and microlocation technologies used by the Door Cloud smartphone app, card readers can be eliminated from some or even all access points.

-Instead of using the reader for identification, the user is identified online from the mobile app.
-The door is then opened as usual, via Zone Access controller.
+Instead of using the reader for identification, the user is identified online from the mobile app and the door is determined using the phone location.

 Door Cloud supports generic card readers via Zone Access controllers.
 Several connection standards are supported including OSDP.
 Biometric readers emulating standard reader interfaces can be used as well.